About Urolink

 Ru MacDonagh (pictured), Consultant Urological Surgeon at Musgrove Park Hospital, Taunton took over the Chair of Urolink from Steve Payne.

-Ru was instrumental in establishing the Health Improvement Project in Zanzibar (HIPZ), founded in 2006.
-Starting from a small project to renovate, equip and run a 36-bed cottage hospital in southern Zanzibar, a 10-year agreement was established in 2007 giving HIPZ management responsibility for including Makunduchi Hospital under its aegis, with the aim of improving the hospital facilities and clinical services.
+Ru was instrumental in establishing Health Improvement Project in Zanzibar (HIPZ), founded in 2006.
+Starting from a small project to renovate, equip and run a 36-bed cottage hospital in southern Zanzibar, a 10-year agreement was established in 2007, giving HIPZ management responsibility for including Makunduchi Hospital under its aegis, with the aim of improving the hospital facilities and clinical services.
 HIPZ now runs these hospitals at a day-to-day level.

 2012